 The Deming Cycle (PDCA / PDSA) was first introduced by Deming as a continuous quality improvement model.
 It consists of four steps:

-Additionally, alignment is among the greatest challenges of the big enterprise, where thousands of people do thousands of jobs every day.
-It is often a challenge even for smaller companies, where work is much more dynamic and the big picture can easily be lost.
+Additionally, alignment is among the big enterprise's greatest challenges, where thousands of people do thousands of jobs every day.
+It is often a challenge even for smaller companies, where work is much more dynamic, and the big picture can easily be lost.

-When Hoshin Kanri is implemented effectively, it forces the leadership team to come up with a vision and a list of breakthrough goals, creates a cascade of complementary goals, which ensures alignment, and provides the necessary leverage for successful execution.
+When Hoshin Kanri is implemented effectively, it forces the leadership team to develop a vision and a list of breakthrough goals, creates a cascade of complementary goals, which ensures alignment, and provides the necessary leverage for successful execution.

 In other words, Hoshin Kanri bridges the gap between strategy and execution by creating alignment and focus.

-The first logical question to ask, once you get convinced about the benefits of Hoshin Kanri is “Where to Start?”.
-And this is a very good question because there is not much practical advice out there.
+The first logical question to ask once you get convinced about the benefits of Hoshin Planning is “Where to Start?”.
+And this is an excellent question because there is not much practical advice out there.
 If you Google “Hoshin Kanri Tools” you will most likely find information about the “Hoshin Kanri X Matrix”, which looks like that:

-The Portfolio Kanban is a holistic method that aims to improve your organization’s ability to deliver by applying the principles of visualization, limiting work in progress and flow management on a system level.
+The Portfolio Kanban is a holistic method that aims to improve your organization’s ability to deliver by applying visualization principles, limiting work in progress, and flow management on a system level.

-Portfolio Kanban is a convenient tool for the actual execution of the Hoshin Kanri goals because it allows mapping them on a Kanban board and tracking the progress visually.
+Portfolio Kanban is a convenient tool for executing the Hoshin Kanri goals because it allows mapping them on a Kanban board and tracking the progress visually.
 In reality, the breakdown of the goals looks like this:

 When the CEO and the leadership team come up with the vision and the breakthrough goals, they work with the Program Level to define the programs that will deliver on these goals (they play the Catchball).

-On the next level, the program management layer works with the project layer to define the necessary projects to deliver on the goals of the program (again Catchball).
+On the next level, the program management layer works with the project layer to define the necessary projects to deliver on the program's goals (again, Catchball).